nikitabhardwaj/ExamNation/README.md

 # ExamNation

-### This is the private repository for our project.
+### This is the public repository for our project.

 Team Name `J.A.R.V.I.S`